Johannes253/Contract/README.md

 5. Usual method of communication (e.g., e-mail, cell phone, wired phone, in person):
 	- Microsoft Teams
 	- In person meetings

-Team Member Name: E-Mail Telephone/Other Contact Info 1
+Team Member Name: E-Mail Telephone/Other Contact Info
-2
-3
-4
-5
- Page 1 of 4
+1. Hayden Moussa
+2. Justin Grubbs - grubbsjr@hendrix.edu
+3. Johannes Mayrhofer - MayrhoferJJ@hendrix.edu
+4. Joseph Washum - WashumJK@hendrix.edu

 B. Team Procedures:
 1. Method for setting and following meeting agendas (Who will set each agenda?
 When?
 How will team members be notified/reminded?
 Who will be responsible for the team following the agenda during a team meeting?):
-2. Method of record keeping (Who will be responsible for recording and disseminating minutes?
-How and when will the minutes be disseminated?
-Where will all agendas and minutes be stored?):
+	- Communicate with the group, be transparent with how the project is going individually
-3. Procedures in the absence of a team member: (will the team meet with one member absent, or must all members be present?):
+2. Procedures in the absence of a team member: (will the team meet with one member absent, or must all members be present?):
+	- Attempt to fill in the team member as much as possible
+	- Try to keep everyone on the same page

 C. Team Participation:
-6. Strategies to ensure cooperation and equal distribution of tasks:
+1. Strategies to ensure cooperation and equal distribution of tasks:
-7. Strategies for encouraging/including ideas from all team members (team maintenance):
+	- Distributed responsiblities among team members to serve as a guide
+	- Establish leader for each specific responsiblity
-8. Strategies for keeping on task (task maintenance):
+2. Strategies for keeping on task (task maintenance):
+	- Keep a general timeline
+	- Check in with group weekly to ensure the group is making good time
+	- Have a plan for each meeting to help us stay on task

 D. Personal Accountability:
 1. Expected individual attendance, punctuality, and participation at all team meetings:
+	- Everyone is expected to attend as much as possible
 2. Expected level of responsibility for fulfilling team assignments, timelines, and deadlines:
- Page 2 of 4
+	- Everyone is expected to clearly communicate what is being worked on and if help is needed
+	- Members are expected to work on stuff outside of their predefined roles

 3. Expected level of communication with other team members:
 4. Expected level of commitment to team decisions and tasks.
 E. Consequences of breach of contract: